-Find out if there is a packaging factory near your school for a field trip.
-Students and teachers alike will be amazed to see all the steps involved in designing, printing, cutting out, and assembling the boxes used to hold a variety of consumer products.
-To see if there is a packaging company in your area, look in the yellow pages under Packaging.
+Arrange for a field trip to a nearby packaging factory.
+Students and teachers alike will be amazed to see all the steps involved in designing, printing, cutting and assembling the boxes used to hold a wide range of consumer products.

 This lesson and its associated activities were originally published, in slightly modified form, by Duke University's Center for Inquiry Based Learning (CIBL).
-Please visit the website ( http://www.ciblearning.org/resource.exercise.boxes.php) for information about CIBL and other resources for K-12 science and math teachers.
+Please visit http://ciblearning.org/ for information about CIBL and other resources for K-12 science and math teachers.